Decisions about your care at the end of life

 This page is about the decisions you and your family and friends may need to make about your care in the last few weeks of life.
 There is information about

 Your doctors and nurses may talk to you about advance care planning.
 This is a process where you talk about how you would like to be cared for if you become too ill to make decisions or to communicate your wishes in the future.
 The doctor or nurse will write down your wishes.
 You can let them know if your views or wishes change.
 Your family and friends can be included in the discussions if you like.
-There is detailed information about advanced care planning on the NHS choices website.
+There is more information about advance care planning in this section of our website.

 When someone is dying, they gradually lose their appetite and don't want to eat.
 This is part of the illness.
 You may only be able to eat small amounts and feel full very quickly.
 You may also find that you do not have the energy to eat.
 Gradually, as your body begins to shut down, it can’t digest food and even small amounts of food may make you feel uncomfortably full or sick.
 Or eating may give you stomach pain or diarrhoea.